Epidemic (video game): Development and release

 It was initially released on December 29, 1995, in Japan as Kileak: The Blood 2: Reason in Madness.
 This was followed by its North America release in October 1996 by Sony Computer Entertainment.
 Epidemic, alongside its predecessor, was released in Japan by Clarice Games on September 16, 2015, under the PlayStation Network's "Game Archives" category.

 Reception

-Next Generation reviewed the PlayStation version of the game, rating it two stars out of five, and stated that "Even after all the improvements, however, Kileak 2 is still an average Doom-clone that offers nothing new to the genre."
+Next Generation reviewed the PlayStation version of the game and stated that "Even after all the improvements, however, Kileak 2 is still an average Doom-clone that offers nothing new to the genre."